mfukar/mfukar.github.com/_posts/2015-12-11-haskell-xvi.md

 safe :: Board Choices -> Bool
 safe cb = all consistent (rows cb) && all consistent (columns cb) && all consistent (boxes cb)

--- A board is "blocked" if it's void or not safe: blocked :: Board Choices -> Bool blocked b = void b || not (safe b)
+-- A board is "blocked" if it's unsolvable or not safe: blocked :: Board Choices -> Bool blocked b = unsolvable b || not (safe b)
 ```

 Now here's how our search function would look: